-The reserved capacity was determined through a detailed analysis of SFY 2013 churn within the Care Management Entity Pilot (movement off the program due to loss of Medicaid eligibility), as well as a review of high priority application requests due to youth in crisis.
-Among the pilot population (targeted population), there were between five (5) and ten (10) youth per year who met the desired criteria.
+The reserved capacity was determined through a detailed analysis of SFY 2013 high priority, expedited, application requests due to youth in crisis.
+Among the pilot population (targeted population), there were five (5)youth per year who met the desired criteria.